eeshazro/wishlist/docs/starter basic/01-api-gateway-basic.md

 ## Overview

-The API Gateway (`apps/api-gateway/server.js`) serves as the **central entry point** for all client requests in the Amazon collaborative wishlist application.
-This basic version implements a **reverse proxy pattern** that routes requests to appropriate backend microservices, combines responses, and handles authentication - without advanced collaboration features like comments and role-based access control.
+The API Gateway (`apps-basic/api-gateway/server.js`) serves as the **central entry point** for all client requests in the Amazon collaborative wishlist application (Basic Version).
+It implements a **reverse proxy pattern** that routes requests to appropriate backend microservices, combines responses, and handles authentication.

 ## 🏗️ Architecture Pattern